Getting Your Life Back Together: 5 Tips to Help You Prepare for a Residential Treatment Program

 Starting on the path to recovery can be intimidating and overwhelming.
 After choosing a 28 day treatment program that best suits your needs, you come to the understanding that you will have to be away from your home, job, and other responsibilities as you focus on your treatment.
 You will need to make arrangements for your pets, children, home, and any other responsibilities you may have.

-To help you make the transition and give the best chances of success in completing your treatment program, follow these five steps:
+To help you make the transition and give the best chances of success in completing your self-help program, follow these five steps:

 1. Tie up all loose ends before leaving